jkcost/Hadaps/Hadaps/README.md

-These files should be placed in the ./datasets/*(asset classes) folder, e.g. ./datasets/crypto/btc.csv also  All input data and index data must be included in the ./datasets/both folder
+These files should be placed in the ./datasets/*(asset classes) folder, e.g. ./datasets/crypto/btc.csv also all input data and index data must be included in the ./datasets/both folder

 ## Training